gupta-rohan/innovaccer_hackercamp_infra/README.md

     --delPre DEL_PREFIX   Deletes a prefix to be omitted --nlargest            Finds n largest files
     ```
- 4. To organize files ina directory based on their extension:
+ 4. To organize files in a directory based on their extension:

     ```
     cd path_to_repository/innovaccer_hackercamp_infra/python organize.py --help